bwrob/debug-dojo/docs/DEVELOPMENT_PLAN.md

 - **Plugin System**: Potentially allow users to define their own helper functions or integrations.
 - **Remote Debugging**: Simplify the setup for remote debugging scenarios using `debugpy`.

+## Infrastructure and CI/CD

+- **Continuous Integration/Continuous Deployment (CI/CD)**: All code changes are validated and releases are automated via GitHub Actions pipelines.
+- **Publishing**: Package and documentation publishing are handled automatically through these pipelines.

 ## Release Process

 Releases are automated via GitHub Actions, triggered by `poe publish`.
 The process includes: